The Ultimate Guide to Image Optimization for WordPress

 - Social Media Tags

 If you’re wondering what the best WordPress image optimizer is, look no further than our very own Smush Pro.
 Combine it with Hummingbird and SmartCrawl SEO, as all three can dramatically improve the performance of your images.
-You can try all three on your site with a free 7-day trial.
+You can try all three on your site with a no-risk free trial.

 Looking to optimize images on a low traffic, individual, or hobby site?
 We also have a free version of Smush available on WordPress.org.